visgl/loaders.gl/modules/images/docs/api-reference/binary-image-api.md

 # Binary Image Utilities

-Allows extracting image format and size (dimensions) from binary images without parsing the full image, by reading format-specific headers in the encoded binary data (e.g. encoded JPEG or PNG images).
+Utilities to extract metadata such as image format and size (dimensions) from binary images without parsing the full image.
+Works by by looking for format-specific headers in the encoded binary data (e.g. encoded JPEG or PNG images).

 The format is reported using MIME types strings.
 Supported binary formats and their MIME types are: